-- Students: To the Dean of Students (Lynn LeMoine, 651-695-7668), Vice President, Institutional Management and Title IX Coordinator (Christine Szaj), Vice Dean, Academic and Faculty Affairs (Jim Hilbert, 651-290-7507), or President and Dean (Anthony Niedwiecki, 651-290-7510).
-Anyone who receives a report or complaint of discrimination or harassment regarding a student should immediately report it to the Vice Dean, Academic and Faculty Affairs. - Faculty and Staff: To the Director of Human Resources (Michael Freer, 651-290-6322), Vice President, Institutional Management and Title IX Coordinator (Christine Szaj), any member of the school's leadership, or President and Dean.
-Anyone who receives a report or complaint of discrimination or harassment regarding a faculty or staff member should immediately report it to the Director, Human Resources.
+- 1. Students: To the Dean of Students (Lynn LeMoine, 651-695-7668), Vice President of Institutional Management and Title IX Coordinator (Christine Szaj, 651-695-7733), Vice Dean of Administration, or President and Dean.
+Anyone who receives a report or complaint of discrimination or harassment regarding a student should immediately report it to the Dean of Students. - Faculty and Staff: To the Director of Human Resources (651-290-6322), Vice President of Institutional Management and Title IX Coordinator (Christine Szaj, 651-695-7733), or President and Dean.
+Anyone who receives a report or complaint of discrimination or harassment regarding a faculty or staff member should immediately report it to the Director, Human Resources or the Vice President of Institutional Management and Title IX Coordinator (Christine Szaj, 651-695-7733).